otto-de/api-guidelines/content/guidelines/030_REST-Guidelines/030_Resources/020_Collection-resources/070_must-support-hypermedia-controls.md

 # support hypermedia controls in collection resources

 ::: warning
-This rule applies to public APIs.
-For private APIs it is a recommendation.
+This rule applies to APIs that have to comply with [REST maturity level 3](@guidelines/R000033).
 :::

 Provide links to navigate the result.
 Clients must be able to navigate the collection without additional knowledge.
 If the link is present, it must point to a valid segment of the collection resource.